saphjra/atmt_2024/assignments/01/ex1.md

 the in-domain data could be responsible for a high BLEU score?

 The sentences are relatively short, which is beneficial for achiving higher blue scores.
-Additionally, the in-domain dataset Is fairly consistent with its sentences structures, boiling down to mostly main sentences and You or proper Nouns as subjcet.
-When sentences structures are more compicated, they mostly are if sentences.
-Furthermore, the start of one Sentence is often repeteat in the next sentence.
-All those points make it easier for the model to predict in-domain translation based on the same text source, without generalizing well to textual data from other sources.
+Additionally, the in-domain dataset Is fairly consistent with its sentences structures, boiling down to mostly main sentences and You or Nouns as subjects.
+When sentences structures are more complicated, they mostly are if sentences.
+Furthermore, the start of one Sentence is often repeteat in the following sentence, leading to similare senttence patters throughoout the data.
+All those points plus a more or less consitent vocabulry for both test and trainings data,  make it easier for the model to predict in-domain translation based on the same text source, without generalizing well to textual data from other sources.

 • Compare the model’s performance on the in-domain test set vs. the out-of-domain test